UniFormal/uniformal.github.io/doc/applications/LATIN/index.md

 ---
 layout: doc
-title: The LATIN Project: Logic Atlas and Integrator
+title: "The LATIN Project: Logic Atlas and Integrator"
 ---

 LATIN aims at developing methods, techniques, and tools for interfacing logics and proof